nodejs/node/doc/api/child_process.md

 If a `callback` function is provided, it is called with the arguments `(error, stdout, stderr)`.
 On success, `error` will be `null`.
 On error, `error` will be an instance of [`Error`][].
-The `error.code` property will be the exit code of the child process while `error.signal` will be set to the signal that terminated the process.
-Any exit code other than `0` is considered to be an error.
+The `error.code` property will be the exit code of the process.
+By convention, any exit code other than `0` indicates an error. `error.signal` will be the signal that terminated the process.

 The `stdout` and `stderr` arguments passed to the callback will contain the stdout and stderr output of the child process.
 By default, Node.js will decode